Environmental Science Units 1 and 2

 This course is for students who enjoy learning about planet Earth.

-It is for students who are curious about how Earth supports life, and how the atmosphere, lithosphere, biosphere and hydrosphere are interconnected.
+It is for students who are curious about how Earth supports life.

 What do you do?